Joel Broyhill

-Joel Thomas Broyhill (November 4, 1919 - September 24, 2006) was an American politician aligned with the Republican Party who served as a Congressman from Virginia for 11 terms, from 1953 to 1974.
-He represented Virginia's 10th congressional district, consisting of suburbs of Arlington, Falls Church and sections of Fairfax County and Alexandria, and became known for his advocacy for federal workers (and constituent services) as well as his opposition to integration in the 1950s and 1960s.
+Joel Thomas Broyhill (November 4, 1919 - September 24, 2006) was an American military officer, businessman and Republican Party politician who represented Virginia in the United States House of Representatives from 1953 until 1974.

+He was elected in 1952 from Virginia's 10th congressional district, a district consisting of Washington, D.C. suburbs in and around Arlington and Fairfax County.
+During his eleven terms in office, Broyhill was known for his constituent services and advocacy for federal workers, as well as his opposition to racial desegregation during the 1950s and 1960s.

 Early life and education

 Although according to family genealogy, the first Broyhill emigrated to Halifax County, Virginia, in the 18th century, Joel Broyhill's grandfather, Thomas Jefferson Broyhill (1852–1935) had been born near Moravian Falls in Wilkes County, North Carolina, the son of William Broyhill, a farmer and miller who also taught school following the Civil War.
 Thomas Broyhill became a carpenter and millwright, then leading citizen of the area as he established sawmills and other businesses.
 Joel's father Marvin Talmadge Broyhill Sr. moved his family to Hopewell, Virginia, to follow an uncle who worked for the DuPont Powder Company.
 M.T.
 Broyhill occasionally worked for DuPont, as well as established a real estate business which thrived until the plant closed.
 At the age of eighteen, Broyhill moved to Arlington, Virginia, when his father relocated his building and real estate firm, M.T.
 Broyhill & Sons Corporation (in part developing housing near Front Royal, Virginia, where DuPont established a cellulose factory).
 He then attended George Washington University from 1939 to 1941.